Irish Terrier Temperament

 The Irish terrier is one of the boldest terrier breeds around.
 Their sleek lines and racy outline make them extremely energetic and will seek out as much exercise as possible.
 You will need to secure fences and leashes to avoid your dog running free and hurting others.
 Due to their strong digging and chasing instincts, Irish terriers are best suited for families with active lifestyles and lots of human contacts.

-Read More: Long Haired Patterdale Terrier
+Read More: Boston Terrier Birthday Meme

 The Irish terrier has a low-maintenance coat and minimal shedding.